 There are a few basic requirements that must be met to claim your RV as a second home.
 For example, it must have on-board permanently mounted sleeping, eating, and bathroom facilities.
 The point being: throwing a bed roll into your van doesn’t make it a motorhome.

 Here are a few other RV tax deductions that you can take:

 A loan on your travel trailer or fifth wheel does qualify for the interest deduction, while unfortunately the loan on the truck used to tow it doesn’t.
 Apparently, the government doesn’t see the point in moving your second home to new locations.

 A portion of your RV’s vehicle registration can be another tax savings.
 In some states that don’t have personal property taxes, the annual vehicle registration contains both a portion based on the weight of the vehicle and a portion based on the value.
-The portion that relates to the value is a tax deductible expense.
+The portion that relates to the value is a tax-deductible expense.

-You may even be able to deduct a portion of the sales tax you paid on that new motorhome or RV trailer you purchased during the past year, too.
+You may even be able to deduct a portion of the sales tax you paid on a new motorhome or RV trailer that you purchased during the past year, too.
 There’s a worksheet on your tax form that will determine how much you’re allowed to deduct.
 This is a one-time deduction, but with the sizable investment of an RV, sales tax is a large piece of your purchase price.
 Getting some of that back in the spring will be helpful for sure.

 The IRS 1040 Worksheet (.pdf) shows you the various tax deductions that are allowed on your income tax concerning RVs.

 If you happen to be a business owner (even if yours is a small home-operated business), and your business requires you to travel or work out of your RV on a regular basis, then you can move into another whole world of tax deductions known as business expenses.